eea/eea.docker.taskman/README.md

     $ docker-compose up -d

-login to redmine

-    $ docker exec -it eeadockertaskman_redmine_1 /bin/bash

-Update the redmine's database

-    $ bundle exec rake db:migrate RAILS_ENV=production

-If you have installed any plugins, you should also run their database migrations:

-    $ bundle exec rake redmine:plugins:migrate RAILS_ENV=production

-Clean up redmine

-1. Clear the cache and the existing sessions:

-    $ bundle exec rake tmp:cache:clear tmp:sessions:clear RAILS_ENV=production

-2. Exit from container and Restart all services
+Exit from container and Restart all services

+    $ docker-compose stop && docker-compose start

-3. Finally go to "Admin -> Roles & permissions" to check/set permissions for the new features, if any.
+Finally go to "Admin -> Roles & permissions" to check/set permissions for the new features, if any.

 ## How-tos
 ### How to add repository to redmine